-SHOWERING: You may not shower or bathe upon discharge from the the Surgery Center.
-Continue to sponge bathe until you have seen Dr Conti in the office for your first postop Visit.
-The Surgery Center will discharge you with several airstrip dressings for your use.
-We do not want for you to do any wound care, we do not want for you to apply any creams or ointments to your incision.
-You may change your dressing daily.
-Once you have seen Dr Conti for your first follow up appointment you may shower as ordered.
-Your wound was closed using skin staples.
-These staples will be removed at your first appointment in the office after your surgery.
+SHOWERING: You may shower or bathe upon discharge from the hospital but must make certain that you have an airstrip dressing over your incision at all times.
+The hospital will discharge you with several of these dressings for your use and we suggest you shower with a dressing on, towel off, remove the dressing you have in place and replace it with a new, clean dressing.
+We do not want for you to do any wound care, we do not want for We closed your surgical site using absorbable suture (meaning no skin staples).
+You may or may not notice some small strips across your incision.
+If you have these strips they will fall off on their own but you may remove them after a week or so if they do not.
 Again, we do not advise the use of creams/solutions or ointments at the incision site.

-creams/solutions or ointments at the incision site.
 Additionally, it is not advisable to get in a hot tub or swimming pool for approximately 6 weeks after surgery.